Tokyo – The shopping experience

 Canberra bushfires – four years on

-Posted by jerry on January 18th, 2007 — Posted in Journal
+Posted by Jerry on January 18th, 2007 — Posted in Journal

 Yes it’s the 18th January today, and Sharon and I marked the occasion with a by-now traditional meal at our favourite Italian restaurant.
 It’s a good time to reflect, not only on our good fortune, but also to take stock of what we have achieved in the past year.
 We toast our survival of the Great Fire of Canberra with the hope that lessons will have been learnt for the future.
 And we reflect on what that terrible day taught us about ourselves.